jackconnolly21/cs109a-spotify/docs/index.md

 ##### Motivation:

 Our network based approach was based around the idea that tracks that people have put together into playlists in the past will likely be put together into playlists in the future.
-Thus we wanted to create a probabalistic method to represent how "connected" tracks were to one another.
-In this sense, the basic approach of this model is to reccomend songs based on how likely they are to belong with the seed songs.
+Thus we wanted to create a probabilistic method to represent how "connected" tracks were to one another.
+In this sense, the basic approach of this model is to recommend songs based on how likely they are to belong with the seed songs.

 ##### Implementation: